<< Computer AlgorithmsUse Ctrl + or to enlarge or reduce text size.

 Explode means to move the faces of the polyhedron outward.
 The size of each face remains the same: each edge splits to form a rectangle. , and each vertex splits to form a regular polygon

-Two of the Archimedian polyhedra are more regular than the others in that not only are all the corners the same (considering the faces that meet there) the edges are too.
+Two of the Archimedean polyhedra are more regular than the others in that not only are all the corners the same (considering the faces that meet there) the edges are too.
 These “quasi-regular” polyhedra are the cuboctahedron and the icosadodecahedron.
 It turns out that their edges can be divided into “great polygons” that encircle them.

 Here are two interesting formulas that apply to all polyhedra, not just the Platonic and Archimedean: